bus-strat-analytics/MSIN0093-syllabus/README.md

   1. **Data project.** You are the data team of your firm and you are presenting a research project to the executive team as a means for better understanding customers, transactions, relationships between various activities of users, etc. Identify a dataset of interest to your team.
 Frame your study question and then conduct the appropriate analysis, provide a result and next steps (e.g. policy recommendation, follow on research agenda).

   1. **Data-based business proposal.** You are an entrepreneurial team and you are pitching a new business idea to an audience of startup mentors and investors.
 Your startup involves data-based or platform services.
-Craft a business plan and pay particular attention to how the concepts in this course relate to your startup.
+Craft a business plan and pay particular attention to how the concepts in this course relate to the value hypothesis of your startup.

   1. **Industry report.** You are members of a consulting team being retained to report how data and analytics are transforming a specific industry.
 You will identify the industry and describe how data might transform it.
 You will also discuss how existing firms in the industry can best respond to the transformation as well as what new entrants with a "data-first" culture might look like.
 Ideally, your chosen industry is understudied in existing public forums.